jjdblast/bigdata-pipeline_wiki/Explore-Services.md

 Notes:

-* You can certainly use the regular `spark-sql.sh` that comes with Spark.
+* You can certainly use the regular `spark-sql.sh` that comes with Spark, but this will not have the `--jars` and `--packages` configured as described above.
-* The $PATH env variable includes the regular Spark scripts.
 ```
-root@docker$ pipeline-spark-shell.sh
-...
-scala> 1 + 1
-res0: Int = 2
+spark-sql> show tables;
+15/11/19 13:22:44 INFO DAGScheduler: Job 0 finished: processCmd at CliDriver.java:376, took 1.626844 s
+datings_genders	false   <------   datings_genders table registered with Hive (isTemporary == false)
+datings_ratings	false   <------   datings_ratings table registered with Hive (isTemporary == false)
+Time taken: 2.179 seconds, Fetched 2 row(s)
+15/11/19 13:22:44 INFO CliDriver: Time taken: 2.179 seconds, Fetched 2 row(s)
 ```

 ### Cassandra